BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 $$H(P) = \sum_s p(s) \ln\left( \frac{1}{p(s)} \right) = - \sum_s p(s) \ln p(s).$$

-We multiply the surprise of the event $$s$$ by its probability because more liekly events occur more often.
+We multiply the surprise of the event $$s$$ by its probability because more likely events occur more often.
 Therefore, they will contribute more to our overall surprise, if we would repeat rolling the die over and over again.
 The corresponding **differential entropy** for a continuous random variable $$X$$ with the probability density function $$p(x)$$ can be written as: